EcsRx/EcsR3/README.md

 ### SystemsR3

-This takes the barebones rx implementation and creates a basic `ISystem` convention with an `ISystemExecutor` and `IConventionalSystemHandler` implementations to provide basic systems interfaces (As shown in quick start above).
+This creates a basic `ISystem` convention with an `ISystemExecutor` and `IConventionalSystemHandler` implementations to provide basic systems interfaces (As shown in quick start above).

-While this can be used alone for basic systems you can build your own conventions on top of here, such as `EcsRx` which adds an ECS paradigm on top of SystemsRx.
+While this can be used alone for basic systems you can build your own conventions on top of here, such as `EcsR3` which adds an ECS paradigm on top of SystemsRx.

 ### Infrastructure